elotroalex/record/_chapters/01-nebula.md

     caption="figure f \| blue carbon paper" %}

 Besides direct overwrites with the typewriter, the text was revised using a variety of instruments likely handheld by Césaire himself.
-And analysis of the handwriting—a slight forward slant, a tendency for flat diacritics, sharp connecting strokes, a peculiarly open *p*, etc.—confirms these revisions belong to the same hand that revised the ~1938 typescript of the *Cahier d'un retour natal* archived at the Bibliothèque de l'Assemblée nationale in Paris.
+And analysis of the handwriting—a slight forward slant, a tendency for flat diacritics, sharp connecting strokes, a peculiarly open *p*, etc.—confirms these revisions belong to the same hand that revised the ~1938 typescript of the *Cahier d'un retour natal* archived at the Bibliothèque de l'Assemblée Nationale in Paris.

 The different types of handwriting instruments used in the *the Saint-Dié witness* are catalogued in [table b]({{site.baseurl}}/fragiles/table-b/) by the pages in which traces can be found.
 Blue ink markings, ranging in hue from light to dark, are by far the most common, and they are almost universally present in the typescript.
 The final pagination itself is almost exclusively written in blue ink.
-Unless we are allowed a "thermal desorption and gas chromatography-mass spectrometry" of the blue ink[^b8], we won't be able to determine whether we are indeed talking about two different types of ink, or whether the same ink became darker with age, or under certain atmospheric conditions.
+Unless we are allowed a "thermal desorption and gas chromatography-mass spectrometry" of the blue ink (Bügler et al 982–988), we won't be able to determine whether we are indeed talking about two different types of ink, or whether the same ink became darker with age, or under certain atmospheric conditions.
 In any case, I distinguish between them aided solely by comparison between samples.
 These are indicated in *table b* as `blue ink` and `dark ink`.
 Revisions made with blue ink range from corrections to substantial additions.

 Distinguishable `red ink` markings can be found in a few scant pages belonging in the first two acts.
 The red ink plays an important role in erasing some of the historical traces from the typescript.